AnjaliJha1221/TomatoVision-Visualizing-Tomato-Health-with-Ensemble-Learning/README.md

 Solution Implemented:
-We developed an ensemble model for tomato leaf illness detection, leveraging the strengths of multiple base models.
+Developed an ensemble model for tomato leaf illness detection, leveraging the strengths of multiple base models.
 The ensemble model achieved an impressive 98% test accuracy.
-We utilized the averaging method during model training.
+For this, utilized the averaging method during model training.

 Base Models and Test Accuracies:
 CNN: 94.99%